Block cipher

 In cryptography, a block cipher is a deterministic algorithm that operates on fixed-length groups of bits, called blocks.
 Block ciphers are the elementary building blocks of many cryptographic protocols.
 They are ubiquitous in the storage and exchange of data, where such data is secured and authenticated via encryption.

 A block cipher uses blocks as an unvarying transformation.
 Even a secure block cipher is suitable for the encryption of only a single block of data at a time, using a fixed key.
-A multitude of modes of operation have been designed to allow their repeated use in a secure way to achieve the security goals of confidentiality and authenticity.
+A multitude of modes of operation have been designed to allow their repeated use in a secure way to achieve the other security goals of confidentiality and authenticity.
 However, block ciphers may also feature as building blocks in other cryptographic protocols, such as universal hash functions and pseudorandom number generators.